spartan0000/colonoscopy-workflow-1/README.md

-Copyright © 2025 Lone Star Surgical, LLC.
-All rights reserved.

-This software is proprietary and confidential.
-Unauthorized copying, modification, or distribution is prohibited.
 # Colonoscopy Workflow Automation

 A FastAPI-based system that eliminates repetitive manual work from colonoscopy reporting.
 It combines an LLM-powered transcription layer (in progress) with a deterministic, rules-based triage engine to automate two of the most time-consuming tasks in endoscopy: **data entry** and **post-procedure follow-up decisions**.